apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ### Scan query

-The following native Scan query  also unnests the values in the `dim3` column by using the `unnest` datasource type:
+The following native Scan query returns the rows of the datasource and unnests the values in the `dim3` column by using the `unnest` datasource type:

 <details><summary>Show the query</summary>